 According to the breach investigators, almost, no investigation runs perfectly.
 The following are reasons for this:

 - Security staffs are not trained to handle breaches.
-Although the majority of the security staff recruited have recognized security certification such as CISSP, but only a handful of them capable of real life experience of handling breaches.
+Although the majority of the security staff recruited have recognized security certification such as CISSP, but only a handful of them have real life experience of handling security breaches.

-- Security team does not have enough staff that has proper knowledge of all the technology used in the organization’s IT infrastructure and services.
+- Security team does not have enough staff who have proper knowledge of all types of technologies used in the organization’s IT infrastructure and services.

 - Not looking at the right packet for forensic evidence.